pushpanjalisardar/amazon_product_analysis/README.md

 # amazon_product_analysis
-This is an amozon product analysis project
+This is an amazon product analysis project